 Set moderation and community metrics (post approvals, mod notes).

 Targeting on Reddit starts with subreddit selection and community fit.
-Choose subreddits that match both intent and
+Choose subreddits that match both intent and conversational tone.

 Start with seed terms: product category, pain points, competitor names.